x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 - Use a stateful HBS instance only for a moderate number of signatures such that it is always practical to keep a consistent track record and be able to unambiguously trace back all generated signatures.

+- Apply the state reservation strategy described in Section 5 of [MCGREW], where upcoming states are reserved in advance by the signer.
+In this way the number of state synchronisations between nonvolatile and volatile memory is reduced.

 # Backup and Restore Management